overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---huh-to-aha-a-refactoring-story/index.md

   - Unfamiliarity vs Unreadability.
   - Strict vs Non-extensible.

-- In our case, it could feel complex because:
+- The refactored code may feel complex because:

   - Essential Complexity - Due to all filtering, validations and handling partial failures.
   - Unfamiliar - Not everyone might have got a chance to work with Java 8 syntax, or they haven't heard of `Either` before.